gladys-pascual/stockfinder/README.md

 - [nivo](https://nivo.rocks/)

-  - Nivo provides a rich set of graph components
+  - Nivo provides a rich set of graph components.
   - [Line chart](https://nivo.rocks/line) for the graphs of stock prices and [bar chart](https://nivo.rocks/bar/) for the analysis were used.

   To install, run: